From 2023 to 2026 the theme for Velferden's programme is: Waste / Deposit

 Drone photo by David Lamignan

 "Titania A/S had mining operations at Sandbekk from just after the First World War until 1965.
-From 1935 to 1954, tailings were deposited at Kjerdal.
-Here, an area of approximately 300 acres is covered with waste from the mining operations.
-A total of approx. 7 million tons of sand.
-The Deposit at Kjerdal, where we have been working, covers just under 200 acres, and the planted area is now around 130 acres.
-At its deepest point, the sand tip is close to 50 meters, but overall it is about 25 meters deep.
-So we had a rather large sand layer to work on." -excerpt from the final report on the planting project carried out by the Norwegian University of Agricultural Sciences at Ås (NMBU) and Titania as.
+From 1935 to 1954, waste sand was deposited at Kjerdal.
+Here, an area of approximately 300 acres is covered with waste from mining operations.
+A total of approximately 7 million tons of sand.
+The main landfill Kjerdal, where we have worked, covers just under 200 acres, and the planted area is now approximately 130 acres.
+At its deepest, the sand tip is close to 50 m. but consistently over approximately 25m deep.
+We thus had quite a bit of sand to work on."

 TITANIA'S NEW LANDFILL

-Photo Maathias Oppedal / NRK - Link to source
+Photo Maathias Oppedal / NRK

 REKEFJORD STONE / NOAH

-Rekefjord Stone, formerly known as Fjordstein, is a stone supplier in Sokndal (established in the 1960s) that extracts large quantities of stone for, among other things, road construction in Europe.
-The company was recently acquired by Jelstein-owned NOAH, which operates the Langøya landfill.
-A couple of years ago, NOAH presented its plans to start planning work to be able to deposit hazardous waste in an older quarry, right out by the sea in Rekefjord.
-The quarry was to be filled with bottom ash and waste from the construction industry, and then covered with soil to become a new industrial area.
-The proposal met with great resistance from local residents and politicians, and was voted down by the municipal council before they were allowed to start impact assessments.
-Rekefjord Stone and NOAH continue to look at sustainable solutions for how they can produce stone, and at the same time receive waste that utilizes and fills the voids left by the extraction.
-NOAH has a lot of experience in returning landscapes to their original form, and wants to do the same in Rekefjord.
+A couple of years ago, NOAH wanted to start planning work for filling surplus materials in the Vallnes quarry; an older quarry right out at sea in Rekefjord.
+The quarry was to be filled with bottom ash and waste from the construction industry, and then covered with material to become a new industrial area.
+The proposal met with great resistance from the local population and politicians, and was voted down by the municipal council before they could start with impact assessments.

 LINKS: